-PSGP has funded patrol vessels, video surveillance and access control systems, TWIC readers and infrastructure, sonar equipment, cybersecurity assessments, and numerous other projects to enhance maritime domain awareness and improve response and mitigation capabilities of first responders.
+PSGP has funded patrol vessels, video surveillance, and access control systems, TWIC readers and infrastructure, sonar equipment, cybersecurity assessments, and numerous other projects to enhance maritime domain awareness and improve response and mitigation capabilities of first responders.

 Finally, AAPA would like to see more of the PSGP funding go directly to port authorities.
 With emerging threats, such as cybersecurity, grants to port authorities need to be a priority.
+FEMA has identified that that port authorities receive only 25% of annual port security grant funding.

-II.
 FULLY FUND CBP AND STAFF MARITIME ACTIVITIES